kondziu989/barbershop-fullstack/README.md

 # barbershop-fullstack
-Server build with node.js and express.js with graphql Frontend build with react + redux
+Server build with node.js and express.js with graphql Frontend build with react + redux using material.ui
 #### Api documentation
 https://mohawkbarbershop.herokuapp.com/graphql
 #### Working App
 https://mohawkbarbershop.herokuapp.com/

 #### To run the app in dev mode:
 1. clone the repo
 2. cd frondend